Skip to main content

 • NYU Steinhardt does not allow deferrals.
 Applicants who wish to be considered for a future year must reapply by submitting a new application with all supporting materials, including letters of recommendation, by the application deadline.

 • NYU requires immunization records.
-To comply with New York State Public Health laws and University requirements, all students – regardless of location – are expected to follow NYU’s immunization guidelines.
+To comply with New York State Public Health Laws and University requirements, all students – regardless of location – are expected to follow NYU’s immunization guidelines.

 • Partner schools may require a criminal background check.
 Licensing agencies and fieldwork placement facilities in your field of study require that you undergo a criminal background check, the results of which the agency or facility must find acceptable before placement or licensure.